mosinut/packet-site/content/post/zfs-remove-snapshots.md

 For a number of years I have run FreeNAS has a home storage appliance to do all the things that you do with storage at home.

 While cleaning up and moving things around a while back I decided that I wanted to be able to delete the snapshots that were being used to free up the disk space *right now*.
-There was no pressing need for this, I just wanted to not way for them to naturally time out.
+There was no pressing need for this, I just wanted to not wait for them to naturally time out.

 1. See how much space we are using for snapshots vs. *real* data.
 ```bash